Welcome to today's edition of the Rush 24-7 podcast.

 All a butcher had to do is come up with a brand new cut of beef that had not been categorized.

-Call it flank steak prime or chop steak supreme, and he can charge you whatever he wanted for it.
+Call it flank steak prime or chop steak supreme.

-And therefore the price control was meaningless.
+And therefore, the price control was meaningless.

 And any number of businesses found ways around it.

-Windfall profits tax, okay?
+Windfall profits tax.

-We're going to put a windfall profits tax on an oil company.
+Okay, we're going to put a windfall profits tax on an oil company.

-Yeah, because those those those SOBs, they are raping us and they are taking the price up and they know when we're weak and they got to do it and they can take the price up.
+And they know when we're weak and they got to do it and they can take the price up.

 If that's the case, folks, if the oil companies are manipulating the price of gasoline, how come the price of oil was 12 bucks 10 years ago?